google-research/t5x/README.md

 [T5 codebase](https://github.com/google-research/text-to-text-transfer-transformer)
 (based on [Mesh TensorFlow](https://github.com/tensorflow/mesh)) in [JAX](https://github.com/google/jax) and [Flax](https://github.com/google/flax).

+Below is a quick start guide for training models with TPUs on Google Cloud.
+For additional tutorials and background, see the [complete documentation](docs/index.md).

 ## Installation

 Note that all the commands in this document should be run in the commandline of